 Set during the summer of 1976, Dazed and Confused feels a lot like California but is actually set in Texas.

 It's the last day of high school, which means lots of weed and beer for this group of teens who are about to cruise the summer evening streets.
 (Director Richard Linklater clearly harbors a knack for these kinds of ambling storylines!)

 While this fun and freaky stoner flick was a commercial flop, it quickly became a cultural landmark.
 All Linklater asks you to do is sit back, enjoy the laughs, and groove to the funky 70s soundtrack.

 Based on André Aciman's 2007 novel, Call Me By Your Name is a bittersweet love story set in the slow summer days of Italy in 1983.

-A 17-year-old boy lounges by the pool and reads the days away, occasionally taking strolls into town with a 24-year-old archeologist who's staying with the family on their holidays.
+A 17-year-old boy lounges by the pool and reads the days away, occasionally taking strolls into town with a 24-year-old archaeologist who's staying with the family on their holidays.

 A sweeping, tentative romance ensues and blisters in the summer heat.
 It's as uplifting as it is devastating.
 Vividly directed by Luca Guadagnino, the picturesque cinematography wraps us up in the forbidden couple's leisurely secret world.